 ]

 Store this in Stripe customer metadata immediately.
-You'll reference it in every subsequent webhook event for that customer.
+You will reference it in every subsequent webhook event for that customer.

 Create a new n8n workflow with a Webhook trigger node.
-Copy the webhook URL — this is what you'll paste into your Stripe dashboard under Webhooks.
+Copy the webhook URL and paste it into your Stripe dashboard under Webhooks.
+Subscribe to these events:

 - customer.subscription.created